Creating space for the development, production and presentation of contemporary art practice

 – Artist-Led: We ensure an artist-led ethos is embedded in all elements of our organisation; generating a programme and vision that is responsive to and shaped by artists’ needs and interests.
 Promoting a culture of self-organisation, ownership and autonomy across our artist community.

-– Aware and responsive to the socio, political and civic landscape that we exist in: We champion the production and presentation of artwork that is responsive to the social, political and civic landscape in which we exist; reactive to the location, situation and time from which it emerges.
+– Aware and responsive to the social, political and civic landscape that we exist in: We champion the production and presentation of artwork that is responsive to the social, political and civic landscape in which we exist; reactive to the location, situation and time from which it emerges.
 We believe art has the power to introduce new ideas, alternative thinking and challenge convention, and can be used as a tool to deliver incremental change.

 – Development of artists at it’s heart: We position artist development at the core of everything we do.
 Creating informal and formal opportunities for artistic practice and talent to develop, supporting artists to progress to the next stage of their career.